oconnor-ryan/ryvm/README.md

 ### Mnemonics
 Note that there are no pseudo-instructions; Each mnemonic directly corresponds to a opcode inside RYVM.
 Also, in the below list:
-  - `imm` is a placeholder for an immediate value, which is any signed or unsigned integer literal
+  - `imm` is a placeholder for an immediate value, which is any signed or unsigned integer literal or a label expression.
   - `;` is the start of a comment about the mnemonic.

 Here is the current list of mnemonics that correspond to each opcode for RYVM: